viochris/insight-data-ai-analyst/README.md

 ## 📌 Overview
 **InsightData** is an advanced AI Data Analyst powered by **Google's Gemini 2.5 Flash** and built upon the **ReAct (Reasoning + Acting)** architecture.

 Unlike standard chatbots, InsightData doesn't just guess answers.
-It actively **reasons** about your data—whether it's a local **CSV/Excel file** or a live **Google Sheets link**.
+It actively **reasons** about your data—whether it's a local **CSV/Excel file**, a live **Google Sheets link**, or a **Direct CSV URL**.
 It functions like a real data scientist: understanding your dataset structure, writing and executing **Python code** (Pandas/Matplotlib) in real-time, cleaning data on-the-fly, and visualizing trends—all in your preferred language (English or Indonesian).

+It enforces strict **Deep Dive Logic**: when asked *"Why?"*, it refuses to rely on assumptions.
+Instead, it investigates statistical correlations (e.g., Price vs. Rating) to prove the reasons behind a trend.

 ## ✨ Key Features